-What classes can I take during the Fall Mini Session?Academic advisors are prepared to work with students on how to best leverage the mini session to their advantage once a list of courses being offered is available.
-The course list is expected to include some new and exciting electives as well as more traditional courses which. are able to be delivered successfully remotely.
+What classes can I take during the Fall Mini Session?Academic advisors are prepared to work with students on how to best leverage the mini session to their advantage.
+The course list includes some new and exciting electives as well as more traditional courses which we can successfully deliver remotely.
 From an academic standpoint, the additional mini session is an option and even though the regular fall session is slightly condensed, a full-time academic load of 12-15 hours is still reasonable.

-Will buses run the same routes?Campus transportation options — from city buses to Zipcar rentals — remain available.
+Are buses running the same routes?Campus transportation options — from city buses to Zipcar rentals — remain available.
 Real-time bus locations, ETAs and route availability is available on UNL Maps.
 Consult Parking & Transit Services' Campus Bus Service page for more information.
 To meet increased ridership demand while protecting health, plastic covers have been installed on the backs of each seat.

-Will there be an August or December commencement?The university will not be conducting a commencement ceremony in August.
-As we did in May, UNL will confer degrees in a virtual celebration and all graduates will receive gift boxes.
-Any August 2020 graduates will be invited to attend a future commencement ceremony.
-A decision regarding December’s commencement will be forthcoming and communicated with our campus community.
+Will there be a December commencement ceremony?The university will not be conducting an in-person commencement ceremony in December.
+As we did in May and August, UNL will confer degrees in a virtual celebration and all graduates will receive gift boxes.
+Any December 2020 graduates will be invited to attend a future commencement ceremony.

 Don’t see your answer here?